CSalas6/ux-portfolio-CSalas6/UX_Journal_2.md

 &nbsp;&nbsp;&nbsp;&nbsp;The door handle acts as an independent door unlock.
 Assuming the door is locked, pulling the handle once will unlock the door, and pulling it a second time will actually open the door.
 The only indicator that anything has changed is the sound of the door unlocking; however, most people follow the convention that pulling a door will open said door.
 When the door does not open as expected, they will often miss the sound of it unlocking and tell me that the door is locked.

 ##### By Myself & The Backseat  -  1.6
-When I am by myself, I sometimes end up accessing the backseat or passenger side to either get or put things in the car.
+&nbsp;&nbsp;&nbsp;&nbsp;When I am by myself, I sometimes end up accessing the backseat or passenger side to either get or put things in the car.
 I can not count the number of times I get out of my car, only to pull on the backseat door to be locked.
 I have to effectively get back into my car so that I can unlock all the doors before being able to access the backseat, since the only ways to unlock the door are the keyfob, Main, or inside door handle.
 Since I have opened my door, the Main will show the "unlocked" state so I have to press it twice before it will unlock the other doors for me.
 This makes a conventional process of simply turning around to the driver door to unlock the doors into something needlessly more complex.

+***

 ### My Analysis